kubev2v/forklift-ui/README.md

 - To keep our code formatting in check, we use [prettier](https://github.com/prettier/prettier)
 - To keep our code logic and test coverage in check, we use [jest](https://github.com/facebook/jest)
 - To ensure code styles remain consistent, we use [eslint](https://eslint.org/)
-- To provide a place to showcase custom components, we integrate with [storybook](https://storybook.js.org/)

 ## Multi environment configuration